chaichontat/samui/README.md

 You can drag this folder to https://loopybrowser.com/.
 Despite the Browser being a webpage, all data are processed locally on your computer.

+This link opens the expected result: https://loopybrowser.com/?url=data2.loopybrowser.com/VisiumIF/&s=sample.

+Here, the browser retrieves the processed folder hosted on an external server.
+You could simply use your own file server, AWS S3, or equivalent services to share your files with your collaborators.
+The images are available instantly and no installation is needed on their end!

 ## Installation

 ```sh